 The waters in the summer can be very calm, idyllic, at times, resembling a mill pond and it really is something special to look at from the town’s spectacular view point or from your hotel’s sea view.
 In winter, it is a different scene.
 You see ravaging waves beating against the shore.
 It is spectacular but a little scary.
 The locals say they are used to it and prepare themselves for the winter.

 I recommend staying in hotels with a sea view in Scilla for something extra special.
 Many hotels offer this incredible view.
 Restaurants in Chianalea are equally as special as they overlook the sea.
+You can read about my weekend to Scilla.

 The elephant rock in the Sila plateau